In August of 2021, PCC will release version 9.0 of our electronic charting and practice management software to all PCC users.

 You can now discontinue medications in the Medication History component by clicking on the new trash can icon.

-Discontinue Date: Medications discontinued this way are marked as discontinued with today’s date.
+Discontinue Date: When you click the trash can icon in the Medication History, the medication is discontinued as of today’s date.
 If you want to record something as being discontinued in the past, you must edit the medication and enter the stop date manually and then click “Save”.
 If you click “Discontinue” before clicking “Save”, the date you entered will be ignored.

 Delete More Than One Entry From the Medication History at the Same Time